Gnurdle/clj101/README.md

     "command": "calva.evaluateSelection"
 }

-The rest I don't care about, but these are crucial to the repl experience for me to be as short as possible
+The rest I don't care about, but these are crucial to the repl experience for me to be as short as possible.

+# Getting started
+fire up vscode with "vscode -n ."
+Calva should wake and up and see you are doing clojure

+Jack in calva.
+Not a key for that, use ctrl-shift-p and look for jack-in, and launch it.

+It will take a few seconds for things to get up.
+You will then be prompted for a clojurescript repl type, just pick figwheel and let it barf over it. (we aren't doing that just yet.)

+If all that goes well, you should be in a live repl, and you should have a calva logo.  rearrange this to you liking

+Navigate down the src/clj101/core.clj and edit it.

+Follow the instructions in there.